yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

 ## Kubernetes
 ### Django

-Follow the below steps to enable tracing for the applications that are based on Django Framework.
+Follow the below steps to enable the tracing for the applications based on Django Framework.

 #### Configuration